Hack4Eugene/spark-sert2521-2019/README.md

 SERT's code for the Spark challenge @ Hack for a Cause 2019.

+## Installation
+To get Spark up and running, you will need a few things first:

+**NPM** - You will need NPM to install Yarn, which is used to build the front-end.
+To install NPM, run:

+`sudo apt-get install npm`

+Then, to install Yarn, run

+`sudo npm install -g yarn`

+**Docker** - This only applies if you are going to run a docker container.
+Installation is fairly simple:

+`sudo apt-get install docker`

 ## Running

 To run the program, use the commands below: